vthaing/nodejs-chatbox/README.md

 <img src="documents/screens/01_brand_secrect_key.png"  width="600" height="300">

 ### Request token
-- Request token sẽ được sử dụng để xác thực request đến từ 1 brand
 - Request token will be used to authenticate the brand request
 - Request token will expire within 5 seconds since the creation time
 - It's a string that is created from these parts:

-  - `secretToken`: secret code what is provided from the admin.
+  - `secretToken`: secret code that is provided by the admin.
   - `x-nonce`: a random string that the brand will provide to API via request header `x-nonce`
   - `x-timestamp`: The timestamp at the current moment via request header `x-timestamp`.
   - `x-brand-id`: Unique ID that provided by the admin